The Kids Are All Right (film): Critical response

 The film was released to wide acclaim from critics, with Bening receiving widespread praise for her performance.
-Rotten Tomatoes reports that 92% of critics have given the film a positive review based on 227 reviews, with an average rating of 7.80/10.
+Rotten Tomatoes reports that 93% of critics have given the film a positive review based on 224 reviews, with an average rating of 7.80/10.
 The site's consensus is that "Worthwhile as both a well-acted ensemble piece and as a smart, warm statement on family values, The Kids Are All Right is remarkable."
 Metacritic, which assigns a weighted average score out of 1–100 reviews from film critics, has a rating score of 86 based on 39 reviews, with the film in the "universal acclaim" category.
 Roger Ebert gave the film 3½ stars out of 4 and wrote, "The Kids Are All Right centers on a lesbian marriage, but is not about one.
 It's a film about marriage itself, an institution with challenges that are universal.
 Just imagine: You're expected to live much, if not all, of your married life with another adult.
 We're not raised for this."
 The film appeared on 39 critics' top ten movie lists for the year 2010.
 Anthony Quinn of The Independent and Elizabeth Weitzman of the Daily News both listed it as the best film of the year, and four other critics picked it as the second best movie of the year.

+Accolades

-Annette Bening won the Golden Globe Award for Best Actress – Motion Picture Musical or Comedy, and the film won the Golden Globe Award for Best Motion Picture – Musical or Comedy.
+Annette Bening won the Golden Globe Award for Best Actress in a Motion Picture – Musical or Comedy, and the film won the Golden Globe Award for Best Motion Picture – Musical or Comedy.
 Nominations were also given to Julianne Moore for Best Actress and Lisa Cholodenko and Stuart Blumberg for Best Screenplay.
 Moore and Bening were both nominated for the BAFTA Award for Best Actress in a Leading Role, and Mark Ruffalo was nominated for the BAFTA Award for Best Actor in a Supporting Role.
 Cholodenko and Blumberg were also nominees for Best Original Screenplay.
 The film was nominated for Best Picture at the 83rd Academy Awards.
 Bening and Ruffalo were nominated for Best Actress and Best Supporting Actor respectively.
 Cholodenko and Blumberg were also nominated for Best Original Screenplay.
 Laura Rosenthal and Liz Dean won the Artios Award for Outstanding Achievement in Casting – Feature – Studio or Independent Comedy, given by the Casting Society of America.